gNucleus/text-to-cad-mcp/README.md

 - Spanish: "Dibuja un bloque cuadrado de 10 mm en CAD"

 ### 2. Text to Assembly
-- "Generate a tapered roller bearing"
+- "generate a tapered roller bearing using text-to-cad tool"
+- "draw a differential gear box in CAD"

 ### 3. Result CAD Display
 The generated result include the design spec with **Key Parameter**, **Description** and a shared URL with 3D display viewer.
 The shared URL will be expired in 24 hrs.